runvnc/ideas/README.md

  to understand one frame for moving the virtual eye across it and predict the next attention frame, it would need to understand edges

- when it looks at the image, it gets a large set of number for the virtual rods/cones in its virtual eye.  it does not initially know which rods/cones are next to each other
+ when it looks at the image, it gets a large set of numbers from the virtual rods/cones in its virtual eye.  it does not initially know which rods/cones are next to each other